 One of Angell’s most important goals is to serve as a resource for the veterinary profession.
 Below is our current schedule of continuing education programs.

 8am-9am Fridays at the Angell Boston auditorium (350 S. Huntington Ave., Boston, MA).
 Free/no registration required. *NOTE – only select Friday lectures will receive CE credit as indicated on the schedule.
-Visit the link above for a complete schedule.

 2019 Angell Spring CE Lectures

 Details below are subject to change, angell.org/ce will reflect the latest information.

 Angell’s Spring CE lectures will take place on the following dates.
 Registration is limited.

 Sunday, 3/24/19, 8am-2:30pm at the Boston Burlington Marriott

 Our 3/24/19 session and wait list are now full.

 An Oral Overview: Canine/Feline Dentistry, Oral Neoplasia, and Oral Care for Rabbits